worldcoin/smtb-ceremony/GUIDE.md

 ### Contribution

-Each contributor will receive a `contribution.env` file which will contained all the presigned URLs and necessary metadata to run the contribution script.
-The contribution script will download `semaphore-mtb-setup`, download all the right files from S3 using the presigned urls, perform a phase 2 contribution for each circuit and lastly upload the files back to S3 once it's done.
+Each contributor will receive a `contribution.env` file which will contain all the presigned URLs and necessary metadata to run the contribution script.
+The contribution script will download `semaphore-mtb-setup`, download all the right files from AWS S3 storage using the presigned urls, perform a phase 2 contribution for each circuit and lastly upload the files back to S3 once it's done.

-> ![NOTE]
+> [!NOTE]
 > Please install Go in order to perform the contribution. ([link](https://go.dev/doc/install))

 In order to contribute, the given participant will receive a `contribution.env` file from the coordinator of the ceremony.
 After that all that is needed to run is: